 Scans of passport and Diploma’s, please read this page for more information about which documents are required.

 If you are not Dutch, from a non-Anglophone country and you have not completed your higher education with English as the language of instruction, you have to submit an internationally recognised Certificate of Proficiency in the English Language.
-Minimum required scores:
+See the English language requirements for more information.

 Information on funding.
 The university and the Graduate Schools will usually not assist in finding funding sources.
 There is a much higher chance of being accepted if funding is secured.